DotNetOpenAuth/DotNetOpenAuth/source/README.txt

 Interesting classes and methods
 ------------------------------------------------
-I believe allot of this code originally came from a Python port for which good documentation is available: http://www.openidenabled.com/resources/docs/openid/python/1.1.0/.
+I believe a lot of this code originally came from a Python port for which good documentation is available: http://www.openidenabled.com/resources/docs/openid/python/1.1.0/.
 There will certainly be additions and refactorings made to the .Net version, I guess this will soon become out of date.
 Here is a short list of the import entrypoint objects and methods.

 Consumer